axiros/docutools/docs/features/lp/parameters.md

     As you can see, if given at block level all results of all evaluations of the block are matched.

+### body
+`body=<lp body string>`
+???+ hint "Provides the body of the LP statement"

+    If you only have a short body you may use the short form and provide it within the header using that parameter.

+    !!! caution
+        **If** you have a real body as well and it is a string, then we will prefix it with this header value.

+    !!! note "Example"

+        `lp:bash cwd='/etc', asserts='hosts', body='ls . | grep host'`

 ### cwd
 `cwd=<directory>`
 ???+ hint "change directory before running the command"